-Vincent Driessen’s branching model is a git branching and release management strategy that helps developers keep track of features, hotfixes and releases in bigger software projects.
-This workflow has lot of commands to type and remember, so there’s also the git-flow library of git subcommands to help automate some parts of the flow to make working with it easier.
+Vincent Driessen’s “git flow” branching model is a git branching and release management workflow that helps developers keep track of features, hotfixes, and releases in bigger software projects.
+This workflow involves many commands to type and remember.
+The git-flow library of git subcommands can help by automating some parts of the flow to make working with it easier.

-git-flow is just a wrapper around existing git commands, so the
+Git-flow is a wrapper around existing git commands, so the

-develop branch the default branch where most of the work will happen, and the
+develop branch is the default branch for development, while the

 feature start with the name of your new feature (in this case, “authentication”):

-A feature branch was created and you’re automatically switched to it.
+Git-flow created a feature branch and automatically switched the current branch.
 Implement your feature in this branch while using git like you normally would.
-When you’re finished, use

 Your feature branch will be merged and you’re taken back to your